alephgamma/RHCA-study-notes/2_EX180_study_notes.md

 ## 0. The workspace environment

 ### Task
-Create the Openshift workspace environment
+Create the OpenShift workspace environment

 ### Task breakdown
 0.0 Get a beefy server for the homelab